kooxuan/UTM-E-Portfolio/NETWORK COMMUNICATIONS (SECR1213)/README.md

 🌐 SECR1213 – Network Communications

-This repository contains group project work for SECR1213 Network Communications at Universiti Teknologi Malaysia.
+This folder contains group project work for SECR1213 Network Communications at Universiti Teknologi Malaysia.

 The project focuses on network design and infrastructure planning for a new faculty building, including: